 - Prune juice

-Vitamin C from foods and from supplements can help your body absorb iron, so be sure to add foods rich in vitamin C, like citrus fruits, to your diet, as well.
+Vitamin C from foods and from supplements can help your body absorb iron.
+Make sure

-- Bariatric surgery changes the way your body absorbs essential vitamins and minerals from food.
+- Weight-loss surgery changes the way your body absorbs vitamins and minerals from food.

 Tips to help you get the most from a visit to your health care provider: